athenexcalibur/gp8/Draft.md

 Users can set their dietary requirements (allergies, religious etc.) and have results automatically filtered.
 There will be a messaging system (in order to arrange collection) and a comments system (in order to view interest in the item and ask questions).
 ##Domain Analysis
-There are currently no food sharing sites based in the UK.
-However there is one site based in [Germany](https://foodsharing.de/).
-As such most of the users are within Germany, since the site itself is in German.
 There are a couple of examples of food sharing sites/apps such as:

 * [foodsharing.de](https://foodsharing.de/): A German food sharing site that allows users (just like our site) to trade food that is going out of date with other users to reduce food waste.
 However it is only available in Germany